bessho/willwisher/README.md

 Our beachhead market is California’s $5 billion estate planning sector.
 But we’re laser-focused on the 15 million digital natives here who need a smarter, faster, and modern way to draft the will.

 ### Features
-Create a will under 15 minutes
+Create a will in under 15 minutes
 Guide you step by step
 View multiple completed sample wills
 Unlimited editing